2026 Sessions

 Conscious Humans Lead: The Ethical Decision Architecture for Safe GenAI Scaling Many organisations are accelerating their GenAI initiatives, yet most struggle to move beyond pilots into safe, reliable, enterprise scale.
 The core problem is not the technology.
 It is the quality of human judgement, ethical awareness, and decision structures that surround it.
 In regulated industries in particular, unconscious decision habits, legacy governance models and unclear accountability create hidden risks that block GenAI’s strategic potential.
 This talk introduces a Conscious Humans Lead approach to GenAI adoption.
 It emphasises that safe scaling begins with humans who understand the implications of AI, can recognise behavioural and ethical blind spots, and can guide the technology with clarity and intention.
 Drawing on applied work and research in financial services and other regulated environments, I explore how organisations can build ethical intelligence, design higher quality decisions and create value in ways that are sustainable, socially aware and aligned with long term shareholder expectations.
 Participants will learn: • why human behaviour and governance maturity are the central barriers to safe GenAI scaling • the most common ethical and behavioural failure patterns that appear in real implementations • practical methods for strengthening ethical intelligence and decision quality • what leaders must prioritise to scale GenAI responsibly in 2026 and beyond Attendees will leave with a practical framework for aligning people, decisions and AI systems to enable safe, ethical and accelerated GenAI scaling.

-How Leading Banks Kill Their Biggest Hidden Cost with AI
+How the Leading Banks Kill Their Biggest Hidden Cost with AI

 For many financial institutions, Quality Assurance (QA) has ballooned into a massive liability, costing millions and stalling deployment.
 This session exposes the playbook leading banks use to turn this cost center into a competitive advantage.
 We explore the shift from manual grunt work to human-supervised AI agents.
 This approach delivers the speed of automation with the safety of expert oversight.
 We will analyze real-world cases showing how this specific AI implementation slashes overhead and dramatically.